top of page

 The Challenges of the Current Global Supply Chain

-U.S. tariffs, material shortages, and unreliable overseas production have severely disrupted supply chains for essential magnetic components such as inductors and transformers.
-Dependence on foreign suppliers, especially in China and Southeast Asia, has increased industry exposure to trade tensions and geopolitical risks.
-In 2024, more than 40% of U.S. manufacturers faced extended lead times for crucial components due to the global semiconductor shortage and tariffs imposed on rare-earth materials.[2]
+U.S. tariffs, material shortages, and unreliable overseas production have severely disrupted supply chains for essential magnetic components.
+Dependence on foreign suppliers—especially in China and Southeast Asia—has increased exposure to trade tensions and geopolitical risks.
+Supplier delivery times are now the slowest in two years, nearly rivaling pandemic-era levels.[2]
 These supply chain issues are widespread, significantly affecting sectors such as renewable energy, electric vehicles, grid integration, and data centers, which all rely heavily on high-performance magnetics.

-CorePower Magnetics™ addresses these challenges by utilizing innovative nanocrystalline core technology and advanced manufacturing processes to produce high-efficiency, high-power custom transformers, inductors, and our standardized inductor family.
+CorePower Magnetics™ addresses supply chain challenges in power electronics by utilizing innovative nanocrystalline core technology and advanced manufacturing processes to produce high-efficiency, high-power custom transformers, inductors, and our standardized inductor family.
 Additionally, our motor products utilize rare-earth-free materials, reducing thermal losses and significantly improving efficiency and reliability, directly addressing modern industrial demands.

 By maintaining complete U.S.-based vertical integration for all products, CorePower ensures rapid market entry, superior cost efficiency, and greater quality control.
 This approach reduces reliance on unpredictable international supply chains, offering stability and reliability in a volatile global market.